Build a Production Rust Library in 6 Weeks

 What developers say

-The hands-on approach made all the difference.
 Building something real made Rust click in a way that tutorials never could — and honestly, it's made me a better Python developer too.
+My Rust implementation is only 0.8x slower than CPython's C and 10–12x faster than simplejson.

-— Vikas Z.
+— Vikas Z. · github.com/13hulk/rust-cohort

 This 6-weeks Rust cohort was awesome!
 Jim is an amazing and thoughtful teacher and mentor.
 He's great at helping me develop a mindset of mastering Rust.
 With Jim's friendly guidance, I successfully built a real world project to get experience about Rust's mental model, syntax and its ecosystem.
 The weekly code review was really insightful and helpful, Jim provided invaluable feedback on my code.
 Over several iterations he guided me to improve my code to succinct, clear, idiomatic Rust code.
 Cannot say enough good things about this Rust cohort!